 When not thinking about education, Katie loves to go hear live music with her husband Dave, talk about world religions with her daughter Romy, or learn the intricacies of hockey from her son Henry.

-Originally hailing from Seattle, Washington, Colleen will always have a deep appreciation for overcast skies, the Seahawks, and a great cup of coffee.
-She attended the University of Southern California, earning her Bachelor of Arts degree in music.
+Originally from Seattle, Washington, Colleen attended the University of Southern California, earning her Bachelor of Arts degree in music.
 She found a passion in music education, which led her to move to Nashville after graduating for Teach For America.
 She taught sixth-grade math and social studies for two years before leaving the classroom to complete her Master of Leadership and Public Service degree at Lipscomb University.
 There she became involved in education policy and the nonprofit world, and began working on the programming team at the Nashville Public Education Foundation.

 Colleen enjoys the thought-partnership that comes with a small team of passionate and creative people.
-She loves anything that pushes her to think strategically, and enjoys seeing how each aspect of something intertwines and plays a role in forming the big picture.
+She enjoys work that pushes her to think strategically and see how each small detail contributes to the big picture.
 She loves helping others take their big ideas through the phases of ideation, design, implementation, and continuous improvement.